ogobrecht/ogobrecht.com/content/posts/2021/console/index.md

 - [BMC_DEBUG](https://sites.google.com/site/oraplsqlinst/)
 - ...

 One reason seems to be that everyone has different ideas or needs.

-## Easy installation without context and without special rights to administrative views

 In my case I wanted a logging tool, which is very easy to install and works even if you are not allowed to create a context in the database and also have no special read permissions for administrative views like v$session.
 You only need the rights to create tables and packages and a cleanup job - pretty standard.
 Nevertheless, it is possible to move individual users/sessions to a higher log level for debugging purposes.
 As this is solved via client identifier, this will also work in an environment without fixed session ID like e.g. APEX.
 If no client identifier is set in an environment, then Console simply assigns one itself.
 Console reads its configuration from a table with only one line supported by the result cache.
 This ensures a resource-saving execution.
 Also the check whether a log message is really written to the log table based on the current log level is highly optimized to keep the overhead as low as possible in production environments.

 ## A single install script